Design comparison

 I hope this is what you needed and that it helps.
 I apologize if it didn't.
 Again, great job and keep it up!

-Marked as helpful0@1deadjoePosted about 2 months agoThank you @ricardoychino for the invaluable feedback.
+Marked as helpful0@1deadjoePosted 2 months agoThank you @ricardoychino for the invaluable feedback.
 I will revise my code with your suggestions and see how it works.

 I suggested these improvements, but your code is pretty good already!
 Reach me out if you need some additional help